bitdessin/JustDeepIt/docs/source/implementation/sod.rst

-To save the detection results as images, specify the path to the method :func:`draw <justdeepit.utils.ImageAnnotation.draw>`.
+To save the detection results as images, specify the path to the method :meth:`draw <justdeepit.utils.ImageAnnotation.draw>`.
 Here is an example to save the detection results of all test images.

 .. code-block:: python